 I do however like to do some prep the day before.
 I will be roasting the potatoes and parsnips in advance, then on Christmas Day I can just put them on trays in the oven for half an hour and they crisp up beautifully.

 This year I’m making stuffing from scratch (a departure for me as I’ve always been a packet stuffing kind of girl).
 I’ll also peel and prep the veg ready to be cooked on Christmas Day.
 There is lots to do; but if you’re methodical and you do as much as you can beforehand then it’s very doable!

 Treats For Father Christmas

-The last thing we do before bedtime is leave a mince pie, a small dram of whisky and a sprinkling of oats for Father Christmas and the reindeer.
+The last thing we do before bedtime is leave a mince pie, a small dram of whisky and a sprinkling of Magic Reindeer Food for Father Christmas and the reindeer.
 We make sure our stockings are hung up and we hurry upstairs to bed, hopefully for an early night.

 It’s a busy day and a busy night, but spending time together is what Christmas is all about isn’t it.
 Merry Christmas to you and thank you for reading my blog.